• Skip to primary navigation

 Why You'll Love This Recipe

-• Only a few ingredients - bananas, cocoa, plant milk (optional), and a pinch of salt
+• Just like my Non-Dairy Chocolate Fudge, this uses only a few ingredients - bananas, cocoa, plant milk (optional), and a pinch of salt

 • Dairy-free & vegan - creamy texture without cream or milk.